barrettinfotech/trumpet-rep-sheets/lesson-notes/kris15.md

 week 2

-Ewazen III--you want to get more relax
+Ewazen III--you want to get more relaxed an